miguelmota/max-subarray/README.md

 # max-subarray

 > Find the continuous subarray within an array of numbers which has the largest sum.
 Also known as the [Maximum Subarray Problem](https://en.wikipedia.org/wiki/Maximum_subarray_problem).
+Implementation composed of Kadane's algorithm.

 # Install